Skip to content

 Animal Collision Hotspots Across Australia

 The insurer has released new data since the peak period of animal related car strikes approaches.
-Due to the increase of habitat loss and extreme weather, our wildlife is becoming more vulnerable to traffic, and collisions with vehicles are on the rise with an increase of 22 per cent year-on-year according to new claims data from national insurer AAMI.
+Due to the increase of habitat loss and extreme weather, our wildlife is becoming more vulnerable to traffic, and collisions with vehicles are on the rise with an increase of 22% year-on-year according to new claims data from national insurer AAMI.

-NSW topped the list as the state with the most animal related accidents comprising of 30 per cent of collisions followed by VIC with 29 per cent and QLD with 24 per cent.
+NSW topped the list as the state with the most animal related accidents comprising of 30% of collisions followed by VIC with 29% and QLD with 24%.
 Kangaroos remain the highest at risk for an animal, with increasing collisions with wallabies, wombats, deer, dogs, cows, emus, pigs, foxes and rabbits.
 The study was able to identify Saturday as the most common day for an animal strike followed by Sunday.

 These are only a small percentage of animal strikes across the country as a majority of vehicles in remote areas are equipped to handle occasional animal strike and most likely never report.
 Fitting an ECB Frontal Protection Product can eliminate damage, minimize the risk of injury to your family, and help you arrive at your destination safely.